 – Concerning the horizontal resolution requirement, a Member invoking Article 9 (b) concerning its commitment to GBON should clearly indicate: the reasons; the part of its territory for which it is seeking an exemption from meeting GBON requirements; its level of commitment to meeting the GBON horizontal resolution requirement for the rest of its territory; the period during which it believes such part of its territory would be exempted; and whether it has any plan to improve the situation;

-–Concerning the temporal resolution requirementsrequirement, a Member invoking Article 9 (b) concerning its commitment to GBON should clearly indicate: the subset of its GBON observing stations or the part of its territory that will not be meeting the temporal resolution requirements; the reasons why the requirements requirement cannot be met; the period during which it believes such subset of stations or the part of its territory would be exempted; and whether it has any plan to improve the situation.
+–Concerning the temporal resolution requirement, a Member invoking Article 9 (b) concerning its commitment to GBON should clearly indicate: the subset of its GBON observing stations or the part of its territory that will not be meeting the temporal resolution requirements; the reasons why the requirement cannot be met; the period during which it believes such subset of stations or the part of its territory would be exempted; and whether it has any plan to improve the situation.

-An independent committee of experts designated by the INFCOM president in consultation with the INFCOM management group will assess whether a Member claiming Article 9 coordinate with the Member to review the basis of the Article (9b) exemption, consider if there are any potential ways to resolve the issue such as existing contributing stations near just outside the Member's border, and factor that review into determining if a Member submitting exemption under Article 9(b) should be regarded as GBON compliant on the basis of the following criteria:
+An independent committee of experts designated by the INFCOM president in consultation with the INFCOM management group will coordinate with the Member to review the basis of the Article (9b) exemption, consider if there are any potential ways to resolve the issue such as existing contributing stations near just outside the Member's border, and factor that review into determining if a Member submitting exemption under Article 9(b) should be regarded as GBON compliant on the basis of the following criteria:

-(a) The reasons stated by the Member are regarded as legitimate;

-(b) A substantial part of the Member’s territory is compliant with GBON horizontal requirements (for small Members, if the horizontal requirementsrequirement for GBON areis being met thanks to the GBON commitment of a neighbouring Member(s), the Member may still be regarded as GBON compliant if it is committing at least one observing station to GBON);
+A substantial part of the Member’s territory is compliant with GBON horizontal requirements (for small Members, if the horizontal requirement for GBON is being met thanks to the GBON commitment of a neighbouring Member(s), the Member may still be regarded as GBON compliant if it is committing at least one observing station to GBON);

-(c) A substantial number of the GBON stations committed by the Member comply with GBON temporal resolution requirements.
+A substantial number of the GBON stations committed by the Member comply with GBON temporal resolution requirements.

 If the independent committee of experts considers that the Member is GBON compliant, such status will be reflected in the overall compliance status of all Members.
 On the contrary, the Member will be informed about its non-compliance status by the Secretary-General, and will be urged to take steps to become compliant.
 The INFCOM president will inform the Executive Council about the independent committee’s decision.